bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:32:17

-Yeah, so realistically, even the original proposal by Bluemet, I think it was changed a bit by him because there were several things that he wanted to change for this problem.
+Yeah, so realistically, even the original proposal by BlueMatt, I think it was changed a bit by him because there were several things that he wanted to change for this problem.
 And I think they ended up dropping one of these things.
 So hopefully there's a way to make sure that you can like there's nothing gets unspendable.
 It might just take more fees for example.